shepnathand/census-docs/index.md

 Note that you will want to make a note of the url the variables file is located at.

 ### Downloading the Data
 You have a couple of options for downloading data from the Census API.
-You could either make an HTML request or you could use an API wraper.
+You could either make an HTTP request or you could use an API wraper.
 To use the python [census](https://github.com/datamade/census) API wraper, all you need is your API key, the name and vintage of your dataset, the variables that you want to download, and the [FIPS Codes](https://www2.census.gov/geo/docs/reference/codes/files/) for the geography you want.

-#### HTML Request
+#### HTTP Request
-Every HTML request contains:
+Every HTTP request contains:

   + data set location
   + get function